Avoid Time Thieves With Contract Lifecycle Management

 From printing to mailing, the act of procuring physical signatures can be a big waste of time and resources.
 E-signatures, on the other hand, are just as legally-enforceable as pen on paper.
-Even better, e-signatures speed up contract ratification by allowing instant and secure contract execution from any device.
+Even better, electronic contract signing speed up contract ratification by allowing instant and secure contract execution from any device.

 3. Chasing after contracts for other departments